f5devcentral/f5-agility-labs-xc/docs/class8/lab3.rst

 The following lab tasks will guide you through using Terraform to deploy and secure a Web based application.
 Students will start by creating an authentication certificate within Distributed Cloud that Terraform utilizes for authenticating the API calls.
-Next a Tfvars file is created to customize the deployment to match the students environment.
-Terraform will then be used to deploy a HTTP Health Check, Origin Pool, and HTTP Load Balancer.
+Next, a Tfvars file is created to customize the deployment to match the student's environment.
+Terraform will then be used to deploy an HTTP Health Check, Origin Pool, and HTTP Load Balancer.
 Students will then modify and apply the Terraform configuration to add a Web Application Firewall to their existing HTTP Load Balancer.
-Finally Terraform will be used to tear down everything it created in this lab.
+Finally, Terraform will be used to tear down everything it created in this lab.

 **Expected Lab Time: 20 minutes**

 Task 1: Deploy a Web Application with Terraform
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-In this task you will create an API Certificate for Terraform to authneticate to the Distributed Cloud API.
-Next
+In this task, you will create an API Certificate for Terraform to authneticate to the Distributed Cloud API.
+Next,
-you will create a Tfvars file to specify variable values unique to your environment.
+you will create a Tfvars file to specify environment variables unique to your environment.
 After the Tfvars file is
 created, you will intialize Terraform and then deploy an HTTP Health Check, Origin Pool, and HTTP Load Balancer.

 This lab will begin back in the Windows 10 client deployed as part of the UDF.